-Mission Statement: The mission of the Federal Fire Department is to minimize the loss of life, property, and damage to the environment on all military property and Installations, caused by fires, medical emergencies, natural disasters and acts of terrorism.
+Mission Statement: The mission of the Federal Fire Department is to provide exceptional fire and emergency services to the Department of Defense by minimizing the loss of life, property, and damage to the environment throughout our area of responsibility.

-Vision Statement: Our vision is to become the Department of Defense enterprise model for all fire & emergency services by striving for continuous improvements and providing a workforce adaptable to ever-changing hazards.
+Vision Statement: To be the Department of Defense model for fire and emergency services by striving for continuous improvement and providing a professional workforce adaptable to ever changing hazards.

 Area of Responsibility: The Federal Fire Department provides fire protection and emergency medical services to all Department of Defense military installations on Oahu (198 square miles), Pacific Missile Range facility on Kauai (6.5 square miles), and provides mutual aid to the City and County of Honolulu (396 square miles).

 Accredited Agency: The Federal Fire Department was unanimously awarded accredited agency status by the Commission on Fire Accreditation International (CFAI) on 9 March 2010.
 The Federal Fire Department is one of only 72 Department of Defense agencies worldwide that earned this distinguished award and one of only 18 currently in the Department of Navy.
 There are more than 30,125 fire departments throughout the United States alone, yet only 302 fire departments worldwide that have earned CFAI accredited agency status.